 Think of eating and physical activity as a pendulum with two extremes: All and Nothing.
 What happens if you draw a pendulum in one direction and let it go?
 Of course, it swings to the opposite extreme.
-Too often, this is how people approach their eating and exercise choices: all or nothing.
+Too often, this is how people approach their eating and exercise choices: All or nothing.

 When your New Year’s eating and activity plan take into account your schedule, preferences, goals, health concerns, and other issues specific to you, you’re able to establish a healthy lifestyle that is flexible enough to withstand the realities of your daily life.

 2. Use nutrition information as a tool, not a weapon.

 Rigid rules set you up for failure because when your favorites are off-limits, you’ll still want them.
 This can trigger cravings, overeating, and guilt, so you may find yourself in the trap I call the “eat-repent-repeat” cycle.

-If your eating is out of balance, simply ask yourself, “Is there a healthier choice I could make without feeling deprived?”
-You may discover that you are just as satisfied with frozen yogurt in place of ice cream, whole grain crackers instead of chips, or a small instead of a large.
+If your eating feels out of balance, simply ask yourself, “Is there a healthier choice I could make without feeling deprived?”
+You may discover that you are just as satisfied with frozen yogurt in place of ice cream, whole grain crackers instead of chips, or a small order instead of a large.
 That is balance, variety, and moderation.

 3. Check your fuel gauge.

 You wouldn’t pull into a gas station to fill up without first checking your fuel gauge.
 But how often do you eat just because it’s there?

 4. End eating on autopilot.

-On the other hand, mindful eating is eating with intention and attention.
-Eat with the intention of feeling better when you’re done than you did when you started.
-Eat with attention by taking a break to eat.
-Make eating an opportunity to refuel and recharge.
+One of the small New Year’s resolutions with big results is to make eating an opportunity to refuel and recharge.
 Minimize distractions, pay attention to your hunger and fullness cues, and appreciate the aromas, appearance, and flavors of the meal.
 Awareness of your body’s fuel needs and conscious enjoyment of the entire experience leads to greater satisfaction with less food.